LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 As long as the connector does not fail (which can be made less likely with fault tolerance as discussed with the ib connector example) then data is garuanteed to arrive in the buffer and processors can reprocess the data as many times as they want, since its persistent for the entire runtime of the pipeline and kafka enables resending of already send data.
 Because data is very important to the core business, any loss of it is a direct loss in value.

-Another neat property is that by holding the data for the entire runtime in the buffer, if downstream components somehow fail permanently, we can pull the data from thekafka topics directly and reprocess the data as a batch job.
+Another neat property is that by holding the data for the entire runtime in the buffer, if downstream components somehow fail permanently, we can pull the data from the kafka topics directly and reprocess the data as a batch job.
 Kafka further enhances this data arrival garuantee by providing fault tolerance and scaling.

 ### Kafka as processor of category data for ClickHouse